-Four agreements have been signed: the Bureau of Parks and Lands (BPL), Irving Woodlands (Irving), Katahdin Forest Management (KFM), and Seven Islands Land Company (SILC).
-All four agreements are of a landscape proportion covering the landowners' entire Maine ownerships of 600,000 acres (BPL), 1.25 million acres (Irving), 300,000 acres (Katahdin), and 768,000 acres (Seven Islands) for a total of just over 2.9 million acres.
+This report documents the progress on the four OBF agreements signed to date with the following participating landowners: the Bureau of Parks and Lands (BPL), Irving Woodlands (Irving), Katahdin Forest Management (KFM), and Seven Islands Land Company (SILC).
+The four agreements cover the landowners' entire Maine ownerships of 600,000 acres (BPL), 1.25 million acres (Irving), 300,000 acres (Katahdin), and 768,000 acres (Seven Islands) for a total of just over 2.9 million acres.
+The SILC five-year agreement renewal was signed in 2022.
+Irving and BPL agreement renewals are slated for 2023.

-The objectives agreed upon between the forest landowners, panel, and Bureau Director are part of the agreements and are found as an appendix to each agreement.

-The panel has conducted several site visits on participating lands and reviewed landowner operations plans prior to their implementation.
-Harvest sites on Irving land were visited multiple times.
-Visits of a similar intensity took place during discussions with KFM and SILC.
-The panel plans two visits annually to each participating landowner, once in early winter to review the previous year's operations and planned operations for the coming year and once in late summer to review year-to-date progress.
+The objectives agreed upon between the forest landowners, panel, and Bureau Director are part of the agreements and are found as an appendix to each agreement.1 multiple harvest inspections of members' harvest operations throughout the year.
+Ten harvest sites on Irving land were visited several times.
+Visits of a similar intensity took place with KFM, BPL, and SILC.
+The panel plans two visits annually to each participating landowner, once in early winter to review the previous year's operations and the planned operations for the coming year and once in late summer to review year-to-date progress.